google/mesop/docs/comparison.md

 Mesop, while well-suited for ML/AI use cases, is a more general-purpose framework that can be used for a wider range of web applications.

-### Customization and Flexibility
+### Components

 Gradio provides a set of pre-built components optimized for common ML inputs and outputs (e.g. image classification, text generation).
 This makes it fast to set up standard model interfaces.
-Gradio has a powerful [theming system](https://www.gradio.app/guides/theming-guide) that provides prebuilt theme options and many options for customizing the UI theme.
+In addition to built-in components, you can create [custom components](https://www.gradio.app/guides/custom-components-in-five-minutes) in JavaScript using Svelte.

 Mesop provides general-purpose UI components, which can be used for a variety of layout and UI designs.
 Higher-level components like the [chat](./components/chat.md) component are [built](https://github.com/google/mesop/blob/main/mesop/labs/chat.py) on top of these low-level UI components.
 This makes it better suited for building custom interfaces, for example like the [demo gallery](https://google.github.io/mesop/demo/).
+Mesop also supports creating custom [web components](https://google.github.io/mesop/web_components/) based on open web standards, facilitating interoperability with components from different frameworks.

+### Styling and Customization

+Gradio features a robust [theming system](https://www.gradio.app/guides/theming-guide) with prebuilt options and extensive UI customization.
+It also supports [custom CSS](https://www.gradio.app/guides/custom-CSS-and-JS) via direct string construction.

+Mesop offers a statically typed [Style](./api/style.md) API for CSS properties.
+While it includes [dark theme support](./guides/theming.md), Mesop's theming capabilities are currently limited and do not yet extend to custom color schemes.

 ### State management